ContextLab/davos/README.md

 ### Smuggling Specific Package Versions
-One simple but powerful use for [onion comments](#the-onion-comment) is making `smuggle` statements version-sensitive.
+One simple but powerful use for [onion comments](#the-onion-comment) is making `smuggle` statements _version-sensitive_.

-Python does not provide a native, viable way to ensure a third-party package imported at runtime matches a specific version or fits a particular [version constraint](https://www.python.org/dev/peps/pep-0440/#version-specifiers).
+Python doesn't provide a native, viable way to ensure a third-party package imported at runtime matches a specific version or satisfies a particular [version constraint](https://www.python.org/dev/peps/pep-0440/#version-specifiers).
 Many packages expose their version info via a top-level `__version__` attribute (see [PEP 396](https://www.python.org/dev/peps/pep-0396/)), and certain tools (such as the standard library's [`importlib.metadata`](https://docs.python.org/3/library/importlib.metadata.html) and [`setuptools`](https://setuptools.readthedocs.io/en/latest/index.html)'s [`pkg_resources`](https://setuptools.readthedocs.io/en/latest/pkg_resources.html)) attempt to parse version info from installed distributions.
-However, using these to constrain imported package would require writing extra code to compare version strings and _still_ having manually installing the desired version and restarting the interpreter any time an invalid version is caught.
+However, using these to constrain imported package would require writing extra code to compare version strings and _still_ manually installing the desired version and restarting the interpreter any time an invalid version is caught.

 Additionally, for packages installed through a version control system (e.g., [git](https://git-scm.com/)), this would be